MorvanZhou/mnistGANs/README.md

-# GANs implementations using MNIST data
+# GANs implementation using MNIST data

-This repo is a collection of the implementations of GANs.
+This repo is a collection of the implementations of many GANs.
 In order to make the codes easy to read and follow,
- I minimize the code and run on a same MNIST dataset.
+ I minimize the code and run on the same MNIST dataset.

-What does the data look like?
+What does the MNIST data look like?

 ![](visual/mnist.png)